 ‘Te Matatini ki te Ao’, has a deeper meaning than its English translation of “the many faces to the world.”
 Throughout te ao Māori (the Māori world) the suggestion is that the world’s people are invited to participate alongside iwi.
 The event hosts more than 3,000 of the world’s top kapa haka performers, tens of thousands of supporters and spectators, including local and international visitors.

-The festival prides itself on being whānau (family) friendly, smoke, and alcohol free event.
-It has an open door policy, where all people are welcome to come and experience timeless traditions.
+The festival prides itself on being whānau (family) friendly, smoke-, and alcohol-free event.

 |Te Ihu – Thursday 21 February 2019||Te Haumi – Friday 22 February 2019||Te Kei – Saturday 23 February 2019|